 Sabzavari has a commentary on Sadra's famous book, "Asfar".
-He posed his argument in his commentary on Sadra's explanation of Seddiqin Argument.
-He said that all of the foundations that are used by Mulla Sadra for his Seddiqin Argument are not necessary for proving the existence of God.
+He posed his argument in his commentary on Sadra's explanation of Seddiqin Argument.8 He said that all of the foundations that are used by Mulla Sadra for his Seddiqin Argument are not necessary for proving the existence of God.
 Although, he continued, they are useful for the result of this argument viz. for proving the attributes of God and explaining the kind of relation between God and creatures, but these are not necessary in the beginning.
 These foundations also make the way of proving the existence of God difficult and need very precision to be understood.
-As it was explained, Seddiqin Argument in Sadra's philosophy is based on some foundations like (1) fundamental reality of existence, (2) analogical gradation of existence and (3) simplicity of existence; then the argument is explained by a meditation on the truth of existence.
+As it was explained, Seddiqin Argument in Sadra's philosophy is based on some foundations like (1) fundamental reality of existence; then the argument is explained by a meditation on the truth of existence.
 Sabzavari posed his argument by using only the first foundation of Sadra's argument i.e. the fundamental reality of existence.